gogonzo/sport/README.md

 About
 =====

+Name `sport` is an abbreviation for Sequential Pairwise Online Rating Techniques.
 Package contains functions calculating ratings for two-player or multi-player matchups.
 Methods included in package are able to estimate ratings (players strengths) and their evolution in time, also able to predict output of challenge.
-Algorithms are based on Bayesian Approximation Method, and they don't involve any matrix inversions nor likelihood estimation.
-Weights (parameters) are updated sequentially, and computation doesn't require any additional RAM to make estimation feasible.
+Algorithms are based on Bayesian Approximation Method, and they don't involve any matrix inversions nor likelihood estimation. `sport` incorporates methods such glicko, glicko2, bayesian Bradley-Terry, dynamic logistic regression.
+Parameters are updated sequentially, and computation doesn't require any additional RAM to make estimation feasible.
 Additionally, base of the package is written in `C++` what makes `sport` computation even faster.

 Theory
 ======